Scroll to content

 • Assemblies – Song is a key part of every whole school assembly, the song choices cover a wide range of musical styles from around the world.
 A weekly singing assembly ensures that singing skills are developed, with an emphasis on performance.
 There is also a weekly listening focus, with music selected from the suggested lists from the MMC.

 • Clubs and music lessons – We have a very active school choir which rehearses weekly and has been involved in concerts both in and out of school.
 Every year the choir sing at the local Town Carol Concert and perform alongside 8000 children at the O2 London in a Young Voices concert.
 Choir also perform at school and community events.
-In the year 2022/23 we are working to expand the range of music clubs on offer to include recorder lessons, song writing club and future ensemble activities.

 • Performance opportunities - Throughout the year every child will have the opportunity to perform, this may be through singing, instrumental playing or performing own compositions.
 These performances will be through a range of platforms including school assemblies, class assemblies, school concerts and playing at school events.
 Opportunities to perform are inclusive of those children who may have instrumental lessons outside of school.